 The interview in the consulate

-I was concerned with dates because the interview had been scheduled at the American consulate of São Paulo by the lawyers themselves (I was impressed with such competence), but the documents were still on the way from the United States to Brazil.
+I was concerned with dates because the interview had been scheduled at the American consulate of São Paulo by the lawyers themselves (I was impressed with such competence).
+However, the documents were still on the way from the United States to Brazil.

-On the day of the interview, I was anxious but everything was very fast, the immigration agent requested the documents and spoke to me only in English for about 15 minutes.
+On the day of the interview, I was anxious, but everything was very fast.
+First, the immigration agent requested the documents and spoke to me only in English for about 15 minutes.

-The only problem was that the petition was not available in his system, even though I had the original on a real paper, it was necessary that he had received an electronic copy directly from the United States via the system.
+The only problem was that the petition was not available in his system.
+So even though I had the original on a real paper, he needed to receive an electronic copy directly from the United States via the system.

-The agent informed me that this sometimes happens and that I should only pay the fees for the visa and wait a few days for the petition to appear on his system, he assured me that this would only delay the visa in a few days, but that it was already approved.
+The agent informed me that this sometimes happens and that I should only pay the fees for the visa and wait a few days for the petition to appear on his system.
+He assured me that this would only delay the Visa in a few days but was already approved.

 Finally, I got my visa (happy dance)

-And finally, I about three months later received my visa, which contains the name of the company with which the visa is linked.
+And finally, about three months later received my visa in mail mailbox.

-I spent about 2.000 USD, which I think was pretty good, considering that in only three months I could get my L1-A Visa and also get my family Visa.
+I spent about 2.000 USD, which I think was pretty good, considering that I could get my L1-A Visa in only three months and get my family Visa.